LukePappa/myOS/text.md

 One should expect to be a typical individual—say, a hydrogen ion—but the extreme opposite is the case.
 To resolve this discrepancy, and thereby render sapient life ordinary, unprivileged, or otherwise expected, we must invoke the Everett interpretation and posit that each individual perceives the timeline in which they become conscious of the self.
 Existence then becomes a blossoming tree of self-realization, with one's life but a single branch.

 When you fall short of your expectations, do not compound the problem by inflicting shame or guilt upon yourself.
 Do not turn an offense into suffering by inflicting anger upon yourself.
 Do not inflict grief upon yourself.
 Do not inflict craving upon yourself.
-When you finally learn to stop inflicting yourself with misery, the ego dissolves into the blissful, timeless, undivided awareness of self-realization.
+When you finally learn to stop inflicting yourself with misery, then the ego will dissolve into the blissful, timeless, undivided awareness of self-realization.